Serving

 DoAhead:

 An excellent party stew, sure to get comments.
-In Ireland, damaged bulls and elderly cows were eaten, and all but a very few of the male calves were slaughtered before maturity.
-This would not be like our tender fed lot beef and stewing was the way to go.
-See Note-3 regarding methods.
+In Ireland, damaged bulls and elderly cows were eaten, nothing like our feed lot beef, so stewing was the way to go.
+See Note-2 for methods.

 2